Linuxfabrik/lfops/CONTRIBUTING.md

 Molecule is used as the framework to test the LFOps playbooks (and therefore indirectly the roles).
 The test scenarios and configurations live in `extensions/molecule` and are structured as follows:

+When you change a role or playbook, update the matching Molecule scenario in the same step, so the test keeps reflecting what the code does.
+New or changed behaviour belongs in that scenario's `verify.yml`, a changed input (a renamed or new variable, a different default) in its `inventory`.

 ```
 extensions
 └── molecule